Mohammed-AhmedAF/GUI-DigitalClock/README.md

 * Display a message that an alarm is set, even if the system is reset before the alarm event takes place.
 * When an alarm event happens, a pin is toggled for a minute.
 Then the alarm notification disappears from the LCD.
 * Set current current time, date and alarm via GUI application.
+* Get temperature of a city (name in python code) from the web, and send it to MCU.
 * Clear LCD screen with GUI.
 * GUI is working on both Linux and Windows.